DouglasKosvoski/Router-Protocol-Simulation/README.md

 ## Compiling the program

 Within the root folder of the project there is a file named `makefile`.
-To run it simply:
+To run it, simply:

     $ make -f makefile